daostack/arc.js-scripts/README.md

     In any case, you can create your JavaScript script files however you want.

 * The build command (`npm run build`) will compile TypeScript files if any are found in a "local_scripts" folder that you may create for yourself.
 This folder would be excluded from the git repo and npm package.
 Generated JavaScript files will appear in the "build/local_scripts" folder.

+* You can start ganache with the command `npm run ganache`, migrate Arc contracts with `npm run migrateContracts` and create a Genesis DAO with `npm run createGenesisDao`.